 - individualized learning opportunities for addressing diverse learning needs

-- lifelong interest in and enjoyment of language learning and literature
+- lifelong interest in and enjoyment of language learning

 We believe that students learn a language best when they: